dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-12-30-the-freedom-of-value.md

 As Szabo convincingly argues, most of the time, especially if the cost is tiny, the answer will be no. This is not for any technical reason but for *psychological* reasons.
-It turns out that the hassle of figuring out whether this transaction is worth it or not - a process that is happening in your head - is simply too much.
+It turns out that the hassle of figuring out whether this transaction is worth it or not—a process that is happening in your head—is simply too much.
 If you have to think about a micro-purchase, the chance that you will make said purchase diminishes drastically.
 This is why flat rates and subscriptions are king: you only have to think about them once.